chelspeters7/Chelsea-Peters-Research/content/contact/contact.md

   columns: '1'
 ---

-Feel free to contact Dr. Peters here or shoot her an email.
+Feel free to contact Dr. Peters here or just shoot her an email.